 Lumbar spinal stenosis is an abnormality that constricts the space in which your spinal nerves grow.
 Most common in elderly patients, this disease often is caused by your spinal discs or ligaments compressing the root nerves in your spine, resulting in pain all the way down your legs.

 Guided by fluoroscopic X-rays, your surgeon opens a space between the two spinous processes.
-He then inserts the X-STOP® implant in the space he created, as in the bottom illustration.
-Sometimes, he may bend your back to create more space in the spine for the implant.
+They will then insert the X-STOP® implant in the space they created, as in the bottom illustration.
+Sometimes, the surgeon may bend your back to create more space in the spine for the implant.

 The surgeon closes the incision and applies a bandage.
 You typically can leave our facility within 24 hours, but you will need time to heal.
 You should avoid strenuous physical activity for two to six weeks.
 You may need therapeutic exercise to build your strength.